Beyond Bayesian Model Averaging over Paths in Probabilistic Programs with Stochastic Support: Experimental Details and Additional Results

-We are using the probabilistic context-free grammar $e \rightarrow \{ x \, \mid \, \sin(a * e) \, \mid \, a*e + b*e \}$.
-In our model, we use prior production probabilities $[0.4, 0.4, 0.2]$ and for each of the sampled coefficients (denoted $a$ and $b$ in the PCFG) we use a $\mathcal{N}(0, 10)$ prior.
-Using the PCFG we can sample an expression for a function $f : \mathbb{R} \rightarrow \mathbb{R}$, to complete our probabilistic model we then use a likelihood $\mathcal{N}(y_i; f(x_i), \sigma^2)$ for input data pairs $x_i$ and $y_i$.
-The standard deviation $\sigma$ of the likelihood is also inferred from the data for which we use a $\Gamma(\sigma; 1, 1)$ prior.
 For DCC inference, we run $4$ chains with $500$ HMC samples and $200$ burn-in samples for each SLP.
 The sampling distribution of SLP weights are shown in Fig.~\ref{fig:fun_ind_weights}.
 For RJMCMC, our transition kernel represents each expression as a PCFG parse tree.
 To propose a new expression, the transition kernel picks a random node in the parse tree and replaces that node with a sampled expression from the prior PCFG.
 The standard deviation of the likelihood, $\sigma$, is updated independently with a Metropolis-Hastings transition kernel.
 For RJMCMC, we collect the same number of total samples as for DCC to ensure a fair comparison.

 Due to recursion in the PCFG rules, the program actually defines an infinite number of SLPs.
 Similar to \citet{zhou2020Divide}, to avoid infinite recursion we restrict the underlying inference engine to only consider a finite number of SLPs.
 Our inference engine enumerates the possible PCFG expressions using breadth-first search and only considers the first 128 expressions.